ucsc-ospo/ucsc-ospo.github.io/content/authors/haochengxia/_index.md

 - 2025 Contributors
 ---

 Haocheng Xia is a first-year Ph.D. student in the Data and Information Systems Laboratory (DAIS) at the University of Illinois Urbana-Champaign (UIUC), with a keen interest in machine learning and storage systems.
-As a Google Summer of Code (GSoC) 2025 contributor through the University of California Open Source Program Office (UC OSPO), Haocheng is enhancing the CacheBench project.
+As a Summer of Reproducibility (SoR) 2025 contributor, Haocheng is enhancing the CacheBench project.
 His work focuses on building a comprehensive benchmark suite for cache eviction algorithms, providing researchers with an effortless way to compare their designs against existing solutions, analyze performance across diverse microbenchmarks and workloads, and participate in an open cache competition leaderboard.
-He has previously contributed to libCacheSim, a high-performance simulation tool critical to CacheBench, and is committed to maintaining the benchmark beyond the GSoC program.
+He has previously contributed to libCacheSim, a high-performance simulation tool critical to CacheBench, and is committed to maintaining the benchmark beyond the SoR program.